ramindardatabee/portfolio/README.md

   💼 Currently working as a Data Analyst (Operations Analyst) at DHL Express Canada, leveraging analytics to enhance operational efficiency.

   🎓 Applied Data Analytics Certificate from British Columbia Institude of Techenology and Master in Mathematics from Allahabad University.

   🧠 Strong foundation in data visualization, predictive analytics, and reporting automation.

   💬 Skilled in communicating complex insights through clear visuals and data storytelling.

-  🌱 Continuously learning advanced analytics and expanding my knowledge in SQL, Power BI,Tableau and Python.
+  🌱 Continuously learning advanced analytics and expanding my knowledge in SQL, Power BI, and Python.

   🌍 Based in Vancouver, BC, open to remote and hybrid analytical roles.
 # Education

 # Certification